Cox Communications: Cox Cable TV

 Cox distributes standard definition and high-definition cable television programming, including Digital Cable.
 Cox launched Digital Cable on its Orange County system in 1997.
 In February 2008, Cox started to implement switched digital video (SDV) technology in some of their markets.
 In late 2014, Cox started notifying customers in their Connecticut market that they would be moving to an All Digital Video platform, requiring a small digital adapter (termed a Cox Mini-Box) for televisions that were previously connected to an analog only signal.

 This same notification was extended to all other major markets in 2016.

 Digital video recorder

 Cox offers digital video recorder service, provided using Motorola, Scientific-Atlanta, Cisco, or previously Moxi equipment depending on the local market.

 On Demand

 Cox offers video on demand service in the majority of its markets under the name On Demand.
 On Demand offerings are fairly standardized, portal-based, and carry VODnets like The Ski Channel, and includes HD offerings and replays of major network series.

 Cox High Speed Internet

 As of 2013, Cox offers cable internet service to over 21.8 million people across 18 states, making it the 4th largest provider of cable internet service in the US (based on coverage area).

-Cox offers five levels of high-speed Internet in all of its markets: Starter (10 Mbit/s download/1 Mbit/s upload), Essential (50 Mbit/s download/3 Mbit/s upload), Preferred (150 Mbit/s download/10 Mbit/s upload), Ultimate (300/500 Mbit/s download/10 Mbit/s upload), and Gigablast (900 Mbit/s download/35 Mbit/s upload via coax and 1000 Mbit/s download/1000 Mbit/s upload via fiber).
-In certain markets they also offer two financial assist plans one being Straight Up, and the other Connect 2 Compete.
-Cox initially launched high-speed Internet in 1996 in its Orange County infrastructure.
-Cox licensed the PowerBoost technology from Comcast in 2007 and offers it on the Preferred, Premier, and Ultimate levels of service.
-Top service download speeds are between 15 and 300 Mbit/s.